alex-d-bondarev/string-calculator/README.md

 1. [x] Replace all different kinds of brackets with parenthesis
 1. [x] Ensure no extra symbols were provided
 1. [x] Ensure parenthesis are balanced
-1. [ ] Make each symbol into a List of undefined operations
+1. [x] Convert each symbol into a List of undefined operations
 1. [ ] Parse undefined operations into more specific operations:
     1. [ ] Parse all expressions within any parenthesis into a new undefined operation leafs
     1. [ ] Parse all negative numbers into `NumberOperation`